Seven Summits Women Team

 Social Welfare Council Regd no 25874/2065/066

 In the year 2010, GIA ventured on the flagship mission of the ‘Seven Summits Women Team’.
-In the year 2014, the team became the first female group in the world to climb the highest peak in each continent.
-The mission was supported by the Government of Nepal, Nepal Tourism Board, United Nations World Food Programme, Nepal Mountaineering Association, Trekking Agencies’ Association of Nepal, among many prestigious organizations.
+In 2014, the team became the first female group in the world to climb the highest peak in each continent.
+The mission was supported by the Government of Nepal, Nepal Tourism Board, United Nations World Food Programme, Nepal Mountaineering Association, Trekking Agencies’ Association of Nepal, among many other prestigious organizations.

 The team has won several accolades.
-In 2014, the team had an audience in the White House and met Secretary of State John Kerry. in 2016, Rt Hon President of Nepal decorated the team members with one of the highest civilian awards ‘Jana Sewa Shree’.
+In 2014, the team had an audience in the White House and met Secretary of State John Kerry.
+In 2016, Rt Hon President of Nepal decorated the team members with one of the highest civilian awards ‘Jana Sewa Shree’.
 The team has also received special proclamation from the Council of City of New York, Everest Diamond Jubilee medal from the Government of Nepal, special honor from Nepal Army and more.